 The RDE performance shall be demonstrated by testing vehicles on the road, operated over their normal driving patterns, conditions and payloads.
 RDE tests shall be conducted on paved roads (e.g. off-road operation is not permitted).
-An RDE trip shall be driven in order to prove compliance with the emission requirements against both 3-Phase WLTC and 4-Phase WLTC.
+Either a single RDE trip or two dedicated RDE trips shall be driven in order to prove compliance with the emission requirements against both 3-Phase WLTC and 4-Phase WLTC.

 - 9.3.1.
-The design of the trip shall be such as to comprise driving that would in principle cover all of the required shares of speed bins in paragraph 9.2 and comply with all other requirements described in paragraphs 9.1.1., 9.3, 4.5.1. and 4.5.2. of Annex 8 and paragraph 4. of Annex 9. - 9.3.2.
+The design of the trip shall be such as to comprise driving that would in principle cover all of the required shares of speed bins in paragraph 9.2 and comply with all other requirements described in paragraphs 9.1.1. and 9.3, paragraphs 4.5.1. and 4.5.2. of Annex 8 and paragraph 4. of Annex 9. - 9.3.2.
 The planned RDE trip shall always start with urban operation followed by rural, then motorway or expressway operation, in accordance with the required shares for speed bins in paragraph 9.2.
 The urban, rural and motorway/expressway operation shall be run consecutively, but may also include a trip which starts and ends at the same point.
 Rural operation may be interrupted by short periods of urban speed bin when driving through urban areas.
-Motorway/expressway operation may be interrupted by short periods of urban or rural speed bins, e.g., when passing toll stations or sections of road work.
+Motorway/expressway operation may be interrupted by short periods of urban or rural speed bins, e.g., when passing toll stations or sections of road work. - 9.3.3.

-9.3.3.
 The vehicle speed shall normally not exceed 145 km/h.
 This maximum speed may be exceeded by a tolerance of 15 km/h for not more than 3 per cent of the time duration of the motorway operation.
 Local speed limits remain in force during a PEMS test, notwithstanding other legal consequences.
 Violations of local speed limits per se do not invalidate the results of a PEMS test.

 Stop periods, defined by vehicle speed of less than 1 km/h, shall account for 6-30 per cent of the time duration of urban operation.
 Urban operation may contain several stop periods of 10 s or longer.
-However, individual stop periods shall not exceed 300 consecutive seconds; else the trip shall be invalid.
 If stop periods in urban driving part are over 30 per cent or there are individual stop periods exceeding 300 consecutive seconds, the test shall be invalid only if the emission limits are not met.